coleifer/huey/docs/api.rst

         is reached before the result is ready, a :py:class:`DataStoreTimeout` exception will be raised.

+        .. note:: If the task failed with an exception, then a :py:class:`TaskException` that wraps the original exception will be raised.

         .. warning:: By default the result store will delete a task's return value after the value has been successfully read (by a successful call to the :py:meth:`~Huey.result` or :py:meth:`TaskResultWrapper.get`